Where is hbar Hiding in Entropic Gravity?: Generalized Uncertainty Principle

 \section{Generalized Uncertainty Principle}

-That the standard Heisenberg uncertainty principle, which is deduced under the flat, Minkowski spacetime, must be modified, or generalized, when the effect of gravity becomes strong, or the spacetime becomes warped, has long been suggested since 1950s.
-Since 1980s, GUP acquires additional theoretical support from the string theory's perspective \cite{Veneziano,Gross,Amati,Konishi,Witten}.
-One important implication of GUP is that the standard forms of Bekenstein entropy and Hawking temperature no longer hold as the size of black hole approaches the Planck length \cite{GUPPisin}.
+One important implication of GUP is that the standard forms of Bekenstein entropy and Hawking temperature no longer hold as the size of a black hole approaches the Planck length \cite{GUPPisin}.
 A direct consequence of this GUP modified BH entropy is that the BH evaporation process will come to a stop when its Schwarzschild radius approaches the Planck length.
-As a result there should be a BH remnant at Planck mass and size left behind.
+As a result the Hawking evaporation should leave behind a BH remnant at Planck mass and size.

 Based on GUP, it was found that the modified BH temperature is of the form \cite{GUPPisin}